US probes Mexican ship's deadly collision with New York's Brooklyn Bridge

-NEW YORK: US safety officials launched a probe on Sunday (May 18) after a 150-foot tall Mexican sailing ship crashed into New York's iconic Brooklyn Bridge, snapping its masts and killing two crew members.
+NEW YORK: US safety officials launched a probe on Sunday (May 18) after a Mexican navy ship crashed into New York's iconic Brooklyn Bridge, snapping its masts and killing two crew members.

 Numerous sailors were positioned among the navy vessel Cuauhtémoc's rigging at the time, video of the incident showed.